 In 2000 he moved into policy, and spent eight years working around Westminster, including in Government covering the use of science in policy making, and with the House of Lords Science and Technology Select Committee.

-Jonathan now has a position as Senior Research Fellow at the University of Birmingham, and Programme Director for Energy Storage for the Centre for Low Carbon Futures.
+Jonathan now has a position as Senior Research Fellow at the University of Birmingham.